cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 recipient public key and a sequence of plaintexts `pt`, and produce an encapsulated key `enc` and a sequence of ciphertexts `ct`.
 These outputs are constructed so that only the holder of `skR` can decapsulate the key from `enc` and decrypt the ciphertexts.
-All of the algorithms also take an `info` parameter that can be used to influence the generation of keys (e.g., to fold in identity information) and an `aad` parameter that provides Additional Authenticated Data to the AEAD algorithm in use.
+All the algorithms also take an `info` parameter that can be used to influence the generation of keys (e.g., to fold in identity information) and an `aad` parameter that provides Additional Authenticated Data to the AEAD algorithm in use.